How well are you working?

 Bullying, micromanagement, and exhaustion were the common culprits, yet little appeared to taken up by the workplaces involved to address the why and less still on how to prevent these problems.

-Workplace wellness is about the health of the workplace environment.
+Happiness at work and workplace wellness are about the health of the workplace environment.